cpl-kr/cass/Readme.md

 The associated Java runtime environments for Java 8 must be installed separately.
 The path specification for _cd_ in the files with the extension _.command_ serves as an example.
 It was tested for Windows Build 1.8.0_73, Linux Build 1.8.0_201 and Mac Build 1.8.0_202.
+The configuration expects a running web server under _localhost:8080_.
+To do this, create a directory _clapsesy_ in the document root of the web server (e.g. _htdocs_ under _xampp_) and copy the directory _GuiElementPages_ into it.
 In the current development state, the GuiServer must be started locally first, then the GuiAdapter.
 Remote, i.e. on the server side, first the remote application (here ServerDemo1) must be started, then the GuiAppServer.
 The local applications (here ClientDemo1 and ClientDemo2) must be started after the GuiServer in the current development status.